 Ryu earned a BFA from Korean National University of Arts, an MFA from Carnegie Mellon University, and is currently pursuing a Doctoral program in Information and Knowledge Society, UOC, Barcelona, in the area of Digital Culture/Anthropology.

 Ryu’s art works have been presented in screenings, exhibitions, performances and publications in more than 20 countries.
 Her animations have won numerous awards, including “Best Young Animated Film Award” at International Festival of Animated Film, Stuttgart, Germany, and have been official selections screened at International venues, including: Annecy Animation Festival, France; Transmediale, Berlin; Holland Animation Festival, Utrecht, Netherlands; VideoBrasil, Sao Paulo, Brazil; Anima Mundi, Sao Paulo; ISEA, Nagoya, Japan; KROK, Moscow, Russia; and SIGGRAPH, Los Angeles.

-Ryu’s artworks have been presented in exhibitions and performances in 20 countries, including: Chelsea Art Museum, New York; Red Gate Gallery, Beijing; Antonin Artaud, London; Galelia Olido, Sao Paulo; Museum of Modern Art, Mexico; De Balie, Amsterdam; and ETH, Zurich.
+Her virtual puppetry have been presented in exhibitions and performances, including: Chelsea Art Museum, New York; Red Gate Gallery, Beijing; Antonin Artaud, London; Galelia Olido, Sao Paulo; Museum of Modern Art, Toluca city, Mexico; De Balie, Amsterdam; and ETH, Zurich.